 Programs and Training Opportunities

-Please explore the rules and regulations section, which includes the Academic Code, thesis and dissertation guidelines, forms, and the Graduate School Handbook, which spells out policies, procedures and practices that guide graduate education at Brown.
+You can learn about the culture by looking at the rules and regulations section, which includes the Academic Code and the Graduate School Handbook.
+These policies, procedures and practices guide graduate education at Brown.

-The Graduate School deans and staff are available to assist graduate students and post-doctoral appointees.
-The associate dean for academic affairs is the primary contact at the Graduate School for academic matters.
-An associate dean for professional development is available to meet with students, as well.
-Students and post-docs may also visit the dean of the Graduate School during weekly office hours.
+The Graduate School deans and staff are available to assist graduate students and postdoctoral appointees.
+The associate dean for academic affairs is the primary contact for academic matters.
+Master's students should feel free to call on the associate dean for master's education.
+Associate deans for professional and student development are available to meet with students, as well.
+Students and postdocs may also visit the dean of the Graduate School during weekly office hours.

 Brown University typically awards more than 200 doctor of philosophy degrees each year.
 The Brown Ph.D. is primarily a research degree.

 The Brown Graduate School awards master's degrees in the listed programs as terminal degrees or during ordinary progress toward a Ph.D.